 7 Ways Your Nonprofit Can Bring in Even More Donations with Matching Gifts

-In order to secure more revenue from matching gifts, it’s essential to use multiple strategies.
-Below, we’ve outlined 7 effective ways your nonprofit can bring in even more donations!
+To secure revenue from matching gifts, it’s essential to use multiple strategies.
+Below, we’ve outlined seven effective ways your nonprofit can bring in more donations!

 1. Corporate Employee Matching Gifts

-The most familiar matching gift program is for corporate employees.
-These programs are driven by the individual donations that employees make to organizations like yours.
+The most common type of matching gift program is corporate employee matching gifts.
+These programs encourage employees to make donations to organizations like yours.

 What are corporate employee matching gifts?

-Matching gifts are a form of corporate philanthropy in which employers financially match the donations that their employees make to nonprofits.
+Corporate employee matching gifts are a form of corporate philanthropy in which employers match the donations that their employees make to nonprofits.

-This type of matching gift program can bring in more donations than ever because it’s easy for donors to maximize their gifts without reaching back into their own pockets.
+This type of matching gift program can bring in more donations because it’s easy for donors to maximize their gifts without reaching back into their pockets.

-Matching gift guidelines from companies are not always crystal clear.
-That’s why you need to educate your donors about these programs to make sure they look up their eligibility and submit their match request in time.
-By promoting matching gifts to your donors throughout (and following) the donation process, you’ll raise more awareness around this corporate giving program and make it easy for them to submit their request.
+Many companies that offer matching gifts promote their programs to employees infrequently.
+That’s why you need to educate your donors about these programs to make sure they look up their eligibility and submit their match requests.
+By promoting matching gifts to your donors throughout the donation process, you’ll raise awareness and increase the chances donors will submit a matching gift request.

 The takeaway: Not everyone knows about matching gifts.
 Make the submission process as easy as possible for your donors!